|

-The Word: Lean selection of only the worthiest Brasilian and classic US releases of samba funk, jazz bossa, Afro-Brasilian cult/drum music, the great organists, and other Brasilian items.
+The Word: Lean selection of only the worthiest Brasilian and classic US/European releases of samba funk, jazz bossa, Afro-Brasilian cult/drum music, the great organists, and other Brasilian items.
+It's an extremely reliable page for getting just those records that belong in every collection...in top shape.

 Bajazzo featuring Pascal von Wroblewski: Fasten Seat Belts; Amiga 8-56-324; E/N S $20 -- Germany (jazz from the '80s); "Sambalita" is the relevant cut (vocal bossa) DJs should find useful

-Milton Banana: No Balanco; RCA Victor (Brasil) 103.0576; 1983; E/N- S $30 -- Brasilian jazz; a later one but really great; better in fact than many of his from the early '70s; Banana is one of the top stars in Brasilian music & his records are getting snapped up fast; this LP should not still be here!
+Milton Banana: No Balanco; RCA Victor (Brasil) 103.0576; 1983; E/N- S $30 -- Brasilian jazz; a later one by the master who gave Walter Wanderley his start; better than many of his from the early '70s; one of the top stars in Brasilian music

 Jorge Ben: From Brazil; Kapp/4 Corners FCL-4247; white-label promo w/timing strip E+/N- shrink $50 -- 12 cuts, complete, quite a find

-Bossa Rio: Alegria!; Blue Thumb BTS-8817; gatefold; sealed (uncut) S $30 (or cutout N/N- S $25, specify) -- Brasil; vocal pop; produced by Sergio Mendes, this is one of the first and most promising "hip" updates on the Brasil '66 sound, and whether it's because it's on Blue Thumb or the arrangements, it reminds one of the Joao Donato "A Bad Donato" LP (tho this is vocal); one of only two Bossa Rio LPs released in the US and an essential product of the prime of Sergio Mendes; Spinning Wheel, Zazueira (Jorge Ben), Girl Talk, The Night Has a Thousand Eyes, What a Pity (Jorge Ben), With Your Love Now (Marcos Valle), Open Your Arms, Eleanor Rigby, Don't Go Breaking My Heart, Blackbird
+Bossa Rio: Alegria!; Blue Thumb BTS-8817; gatefold; sealed (uncut) S $30 (or cutout N/N- S $25, specify) (or cutout E+/E+ S $20, specify) -- Brasil; vocal pop; produced by Sergio Mendes, this is one of the first and most promising "hip" updates on the Brasil '66 sound, and whether it's because it's on Blue Thumb or the arrangements, it reminds one of the Joao Donato "A Bad Donato" LP (tho this is vocal); one of only two Bossa Rio LPs released in the US and an essential product of the prime of Sergio Mendes; best of all it's still possible to get top shape at a great low price; Spinning Wheel, Zazueira (Jorge Ben), Girl Talk, The Night Has a Thousand Eyes, What a Pity (Jorge Ben), With Your Love Now (Marcos Valle), Open Your Arms, Eleanor Rigby, Don't Go Breaking My Heart, Blackbird

 The Brasilian Rhythmists: Sounds from Brasilia; Musidisc MS-16014; deep groove N-/E+ S $30 -- one of the best Brasilian labels, top production (by Nilo Sergio), jacket, group, music!; 12 cuts led by piano; authentic popular & jazz bossa